vitorstabile/software-quality/README.md

 #### <a name="chapter1part1"></a>Chapter 1 - Part 1: Concepts and Terminology

+**Software Quality– A Definition**

+Software quality is the degree to which a software product meets established requirements; however, quality depends upon the degree to which established requirements accurately represent stakeholder needs, wants, and expectations.

+Two aspects of software quality are presented in the above definition: one is meeting the requirements, while the other is generating customer/stakeholder satisfaction.
+A high quality software product is expected to meet all written development requirements – whether defined fully before the development began, or later in the course of the development process – and to meet the relevant regulations and professional conventions.
+Quality is also achieved through fulfillment of stakeholder needs and wants.

 <br>

 <div align="center"><img src="img/abstraction-w569-h440.png" width=569 height=440><br><sub>Fig 11 - The Four Levels of Abstraction - (<a href='https://www.uc.pt/en/fctuc/dei'>Work by University of Coimbra - DEI - https://www.uc.pt/en/fctuc/dei </a>) </sub></div>